Fastest payouts in SA online casinos

 Safe and fair play at online casinos

-Remember that good online casinos (including all those we feature on SA Online Casinos) take their responsibility to stick to online gambling regulations very seriously.
+Remember that good online casinos (including all those we feature on Online Casino Review) take their responsibility to stick to online gambling regulations very seriously.
 This means they will ask for some form of proof of identity and address when you sign up for an account with them.
 The process is what’s known in the industry as KYC – know your customer.
 They may also sometimes ask you to verify your identity before they pay you out, particularly for larger amounts.
 Though this can be frustrating, remember that they are simply upholding their standards as a safe and fair casino.

 You shouldn’t have to pay high withdrawal fees